Lumexralph/python-algorithm-datastructures/README.md

 # Python Algorithms and Data Structures

-This repository contains Pythin based examples of many popular algorithms and data structure I created while studying and doing exercises.
+This repository contains Python based examples of many popular algorithms and data structure I created while studying and doing exercises.
+Some modules will contain repeated code, it was done just to have each module as a standalone unit without dependencies

-Each algorithm and data structure has its own separate README with related explanations and links for further reading (including ones to YouTube videos).
+Each algorithm and data structure will have its own separate README with related explanations and links for further reading .
+[This is yet to be fully implemented, I will appreciate any help if not done on time.]

 ## Data Structures